panoply/esthetic/docs/src/docs/api/esthetic.rules.md

 The `{js} esthetic.rules()` method in Æsthetic allows you to perform immutable merges on formatting options.
 When you use the rules method, Æsthetic performs an immutable merge of the new rules with the existing configuration.
 This means that your original configuration remains unchanged, and a new configuration object is created with updated rules.
 Once applied, these formatting options are persisted throughout the execution session and all subsequent beautification processes will use them consistently until they are changed or the execution session ends.

 > You can enable or disable the rule persistence behavior using the [`{js} esthetic.settings()`](/api/esthetic.settings/). method.
 When persistence is disabled, Æsthetic will use default settings for each beautification operation.
-This approach is particularly useful when you need to apply consistent formatting or using the rules argument of [`{js} esthetic.format()`](/api/esthetic.format/).

 ### Update Rules